wahib453/UT-VIRT-DATA-Group-6-Project/README.md

 - Create mockups of a machine learning model, a database, and a firm grasp of how you want these different pieces to interact

 ### Project Topic: Particulate Matter and COVID-19 Outcomes
 Air pollution is a major public health concern due to its negative impact on individual and population health.
 A major component of air pollution is particulate matter - all the solid and liquid particles suspended in air.
-Particulate matter (PM) can enter the body through respiration, and may negatively impact peoples' respiratory, cardiovascular, cardiopulmonary, and reproductive systems.
+Particulate matter (PM) can enter the body through inhalation, and may negatively impact peoples' respiratory, cardiovascular, cardiopulmonary, and reproductive systems.
 The route of entry - and system affected - depends on the size of particulate matter.

 ![](ParticulateMatter.jpg)